ronilaukkarinen/md-wysiwyg-editor/docs/bugs-and-to-do.md

 ## Unsorted

 * Markdown front matter fix works for default use case (MD, YAML) but need to test other use cases (e.g., HTML, TOML, etc.).
-* Markdown front matter is hidden while editing in WYSIWYG editing view.
-Make it show?
-TinyMCE might be finicky though.
+* Markdown front matter is hidden in WYSIWYG editing view.
+Make it display in a code block.
+TinyMCE might be finicky though...
 * EasyMDE needs to ignore front matter in markdown (i.e., disable EasyMDE syntax-to-appearance parsing and transformation there).
 * Write the undoPutFrontMatterInCodeBlock() function.
 Might be useful for supporting front matter display/editing in WYSIWYG mode.
 * HTML-to-markdown with Turndown needs to ignore Liquid code... will break Liquid code if markdown parser happens to modify it.